 Organize and conduct folk games.

-A self-respecting person (thinking, creative and free), awakening interest in family traditions and becoming an intermediary between generations of his family;
+A self-respecting person (thinking, creative and free), awakening interest in family traditions and becoming a mediator between generations of his family;

 The ability to see beauty in folk art;

-Forms of control testing knowledge, skills and abilities.
+Forms of control for testing knowledge, skills and abilities.

-General control is carried out at the final events of the year, where the spheres of folklore creativity are reflected: oral, musical, game.
+General control is carried out at the final events of the year, where the areas of folklore creativity are reflected: oral, musical, game.

 Individual approach and control is carried out: